modio/modio-docs/public/en-us/platforms/meta/authentication.md

 ---
 id: authentication
 title: Authentication
-slug: /platforms/oculus/authentication
+slug: /platforms/meta/authentication
 sidebar_position: 0
 ---

-# Oculus Authentication
+# Meta Quest Authentication

 ## Data Use Checkups

 In order to access any user data from Meta's services, you'll need to complete Data Use Checkups for Meta's team to verify.

-Navigate to your game's Meta Developer Dashboard, go to Requirements > Data Use Checkup:
+Navigate to your game's [Meta Developer Dashboard](https://developers.meta.com/horizon/), go to Requirements > Data Use Checkup:

 ![duc_dashboard.png](images/duc_dashboard.png)